ibm-cloud-docs/vpc/snapshots_vpc_manage.md

     "saveServiceCopy": true
 }
 ```
-{: screen}
+{: codeblock}

 ## Performance considerations when restoring a volume from a snapshot
 {: #snapshots-perf}

 Boot and data volume performance is initially degraded when restoring from a snapshot.
-During the restoration, your data is copied from IBM COS to VPC Block Storage.
-After the restoration process has completed, you should realize full IOPS on your new volume.
+During the restoration, your data is copied from {{site.data.keyword.cos_full}} to VPC {{site.data.keyword.block_storage_is_short}}.
+After the restoration process has completed, you caan realize full IOPS on your new volume.

 ## Managing security and compliance
 {: #snapshots-vpc-manage-security}

-Snapshots for VPC is integrated with the Security and Compliance Center to help you manage security and compliance for your organization.
-For snapshots, you can set up a goal that checks whether snapshots are encrypted using customer-managed keys.
-By using the Security and Compliance Center to validate the snapshot resource configurations in your account against a profile, you can identify potential issues as they arise.
+Snapshots for VPC is integrated with the {{site.data.keyword.compliance_full}} to help you manage security and compliance for your organization.
+For snapshots, you can set up a goal that checks whether snapshots are encrypted by using customer-managed keys.
+By using the {{site.data.keyword.compliance_short}} to validate the snapshot resource configurations in your account against a profile, you can identify potential issues as they arise.

-Since snapshots are created from block storage volumes, Block Storage for VPC goals provide an additional level of security.
-For information about monitoring security and compliance for VPC, including snapshots and block storage volumes, see [Monitoring security and compliance posture with VPC](/docs/vpc?topic=vpc-manage-security-compliance#monitor-vpc).
+Since snapshots are created from {{site.data.keyword.block_storage_is_short}} volumes, {{site.data.keyword.block_storage_is_short}} goals provide an additional level of security.
+For information about monitoring security and compliance for VPC, including snapshots and {{site.data.keyword.block_storage_is_short}} volumes, see [Monitoring security and compliance posture with VPC](/docs/vpc?topic=vpc-manage-security-compliance#monitor-vpc).
 For information about creating security and compliance goals, see [Defining rules](/docs/security-compliance?topic=security-compliance-rules-define&interface=ui) in the Security and Compliance documentation.

 ## Next Steps
 {: #snapshots-vpc-manage-next-steps}